-The school's local safeguarding partners are Manchester LA, NHS Manchester CCG and GMP and the locally agreed safeguarding arrangements can be found at: www.manchestersafeguardingboards.co.uk.
+The school's local safeguarding partners are Manchester LA, NHS Manchester CCG and GMP and the locally agreed safeguarding arrangements can be found at www.manchestersafeguardingboards.co.uk.

 The school is part of the Manchester Collaborative and takes part in a managed move process for targeted students to avoid permanent exclusion and/or alternative provision.
 This programme meets statutory guidance.
 The school takes every step to ensure that pupils accessing off-site and alternative provision are fully safeguarded.
-The school sources placement through the local authority.
-Any alternative provision used is Ofsted registered and recommended by Manchester city Council.
+The school sources placements through the Manchester PRU only for all off-site provision.
 The school has a senior leader dedicated to this area of work.
 There is regular contact between the school, provider and home throughout the placement.
 The school ensures all meetings are attended and there are systems in place to monitor attendance, behaviour and safeguarding.
 For example, there is daily contact between the Attendance Officer and the PRU.